-I have a Doctorate of Education, and Bachelors and Masters in Psychology.
-Ive been tutoring and teaching undergraduate psychology for years.
+I have a Doctorate, Masters and Bachelor degree in Psychology.
+I've been tutoring and teaching undergraduate psychology for years.
 I really enjoy working with students and helping them succeed.
 A lot of people love playing puzzles and games.
 For me, its fun to take complex subjects and boil them down to their basic building blocks.
 I like to be challenged.
 In psychology, we learn about the importance of practice when it comes to learning.
 Even a behavior that seems awkward or unnatural can become easy with good coaching and practice.
 Sometimes a slight change in our thinking can make a huge difference.
 I moved from California to Texas in between San Antonio and Austin.
 The people here are so warm and friendly!
 Were super happy to be in Texas and I look forward to teaching and tutoring in my new home.

 Education & Certification